todogroup/ospology/ospo-book/chapters/00-chapter.md

 establishing and managing an OSPO.
 The book covers a wide range of topics, including the reasons why organizations may need (or not) an OSPO, the role of OSPOs in different types of organizations (public, private, small, medium, large), the challenges, antipatterns associated with OSPOs, and the tools and processes required to establish and manage an effective OSPO.
-The book also does a brief introduction to assess an organization's readiness for OSPO.
+The book also does a brief introduction to assess an organization's readiness for having an OSPO.
 As well as how to’s recommendations: from how to develop open source policies to how to engage with external open source communities.

 # What’s not in this book